Samartha27/ddpm_image_generation/README.md

 ## Methodology

-In a nutshell, first we try to slowly and systematically corrupt the inherent structure in a data distribution with an iterative forward diffusion process.
+In a nutshell, first we try to slowly and systematically corrupt the inherent structure in a data distribution with an iterative forward diffusion process by making use of noise.
 Next, we try to use a UNET to learn a reverse diffusion process that restores the lost structure in the data distribution.
 This should yeild us a tractable generative model of the data.

 ## Dataset
 The dataset was downloaded from [Kaggle](https://www.kaggle.com/)